RoryKillick/RoryKillick/README.md

 ### Hi there, welcome to my GitHub page 👋

-My name is Rory Killick, I'm a Web Developer currently working on my portfolio website.
+My name is Rory Killick, web developper.

 You can reach me at rorykillick@gmail.com or https://www.linkedin.com/in/rorykillick/.